-If you live in a tropical or humid area, chances are that mosquitos are on the hunt during the summer.
-They buzz around, biting you when you least expect it, and you end up itchy and annoyed.
+The sun is out and so are the bugs, especially if you live in a tropical or humid area.
+The inevitable mosquito bite is imminent because they buzz around on the hunt for your blood.
+They bite you when you least expect it, and several minutes later you are itching like crazy.
 Mosquitos suck, literally!
-Lucky for you, we have some advice to naturally keep mosquitos away throughout the summer.
+Rather than ending up itchy and annoyed, we have some advice to naturally keep mosquitos away throughout the summer.

 When it’s time to repel bugs, most people go to the store, buy over-the-counter sprays, and douse themselves in them.
 Well, that’s all fine and good if you want to poison your skin with toxic chemicals, while also clogging your pores.
 The skin absorbs toxins, which can ultimately get into your system and lead to a variety of health conditions.
 This is why it’s integral to always go the natural route.